Dr Anton Elloway

 Current research interests

-- Elloway, A. (2023).
-Unveiling academic practices: a reflection on goods and virtues.
-Teaching Matters Blog.
-University of Edinburgh.
+Elloway, A. (2024) Unveiling academic practices: a reflection on goods and virtues.
+Teaching Matters Blog, University of Edinburgh.
 Available at: https://www.teaching-matters-blog.ed.ac.uk/unveiling-academic-practices-a-reflection-on-goods-and-virtues/.

-- Elloway, A. (2024).
-Unveiling academic practices: a reflection on goods and virtues.
-BERA Blog.
-British Educational Research Association (BERA).
+Elloway, A. (2024) Unveiling academic practices in the university classroom: a reflection on goods and virtues.
+BERA Blog, British Educational Research Association (BERA).
 Available at: https://www.bera.ac.uk/blog/unveiling-academic-practices-in-the-university-classroom-a-reflection-on-goods-and-virtues.